This post was most recently updated on January 4th, 2021.Reading Time: 8 minutes.

 And that’s the end of your Spotify Premium – hope you didn’t pay more than it’s worth.

-I reached out to Spotify on Twitter to get their comments on the case, supplying them with some of the info I gathered for this article and asking them what’s their stance on the matter.
+I reached out to Spotify on Twitter to get their comments on the case, supplying them with the info I gathered for this article and asking them what’s their stance on the matter – what do they think about these Spotify Premium Family dealers?
 While they did thank me for the information and forwarded my questions to “an appropriate team”, whatever that might mean, I haven’t heard back from them since.

 Then again, it doesn’t sound like Spotify has much interest in the matter.